joh-fischer/distributed-pytorch/README.md

 # Distributed PyTorch Training

-In `min_DDP.py` you can find a minimum working example of single-node, multi-gpu training with PyTorch.
+In `min_DDP.py` you can find a minimum working example of a single-node, multi-gpu training with PyTorch.
-The whole launch, multi-process spawn, and process-communication is handled by the functions defined in `distributed.py`.
+All communication between processes, as well as the multi-process spawn is handled by the functions defined in `distributed.py`.

 ```python